Ronnie Wood: Artwork

 Wood is a well-known visual artist.
 When he was a child his drawings were featured on the BBC television programme Sketch Club; he won one of that programme's competitions, an achievement he refers to as his "awakening to art".
 He went on to train at the Ealing Art College, as had both his brothers.
-Other notable musicians, Freddie Mercury of Queen and Pete Townshend of the Who, also attended that college in the 1960s.
+Other notable musicians such as Freddie Mercury of Queen and Pete Townshend of the Who also attended that college in the 1960s.

 Wood's paintings, drawings and prints frequently feature icons of popular culture and have been exhibited all over the world.
 He did the cover artwork to Eric Clapton's 1988 box set Crossroads.
 Several of his paintings, including a work commissioned by Andrew Lloyd Webber, are displayed at London's Drury Lane Theatre.
-Art critic Brian Sewell has called Wood "an accomplished and respectable artist"; and the South Bank Show has devoted an entire program to his artwork.
+Art critic Brian Sewell has called Wood "an accomplished and respectable artist"; and the South Bank Show has devoted an entire programme to his artwork.
 Wood has maintained a long-standing relationship with the San Francisco Art Exchange, which first exhibited his work in 1987.
 Wood is also co-owner (along with sons Jamie and Tyrone) of a London art gallery called Scream.

 Books, films and television appearances

 To date, Wood has three books to his credit: a short collection of autobiographical anecdotes titled The Works, illustrated with Wood's artwork, co-authored by Bill German and published in 1988; a limited-edition art book titled Wood on Canvas: Every Picture Tells a Story, published in 1998 by Genesis Publications; and his 2007 autobiography Ronnie, written in collaboration with his son-in-law Jack MacDonald and Jeffrey Robinson.

 In addition to numerous Faces and Rolling Stones concert films, broadcasts and documentaries, Wood performed alongside the Band, Bob Dylan, and many others in the finale of the documentary The Last Waltz, filmed in 1976.
 He has made cameo appearances in feature films, including The Deadly Bees (1967), The Wild Life (1984) and 9½ Weeks (1986), as well as on television programs including The Rutles: All You Need Is Cash (1978).
 In October 2007, Wood appeared on the television motor show Top Gear, achieving a celebrity lap time of 1:49.4.

 On 17 October 2017, his autobiography Ronnie Wood: Artist was published.

+As a friend of Ronnie O'Sullivan, the snooker player, Wood starred in the eponymous documentary film Ronnie O'Sullivan: The Edge of Everything (2023).